aeraglyx/stig/README.md

 ## Warnings

-⚠️ **Requires 6.05+ firmware!**
+- ⚠️ **Requires 6.05+ firmware!**

-⚠️ **There are no Safety Tiltbacks!** Instead the only warning system in place is a version of "Haptic Feedback", so make sure it's configured properly.
+- ⚠️ **There are no Safety Tiltbacks!** Instead the only warning system in place is a version of "Haptic Feedback", so make sure it's configured properly.
+- Some features (like traction control) might work better with Speed Tracker Position Source set to Observer.
+However, some people had issues with this on 6.05, so not sure.

-Heel lift is no longer possible, posi FTW.
+- Heel lift is no longer possible, posi FTW.

-Although many parameter names are the same, some have been changed under the hood and can't use Refloat's equivalent values.
+- Although many parameter names are the same, some have been changed under the hood and can't use Refloat's equivalent values.
 See the section above for more details.

-Just like Refloat, Mahony KP is configured in the package, so App Cfg > IMU > Mahony KP should be closer to 0.4, not 2.
+- Just like Refloat, Mahony KP is configured in the package, so App Cfg > IMU > Mahony KP should be closer to 0.4, not 2.
 Similarly, acceleration Z filtering has been moved from App Cfg to the Package Cfg.
 So AppCfg > IMU > Accel Z Filter should be 0.

-Read the descriptions of any settings you are unsure of (some might be outdated, sorry).
+- Read the descriptions of any settings you are unsure of (some might be outdated, sorry).

 ## Known Issues
 - 3rd party apps (Floaty, Float Control) not supported